Finschia/ibc-go/SECURITY.md

 this [blog post](https://blog.cosmos.network/bug-bounty-program-for-tendermint-cosmos-833c67693586) for the program scope.

 The following is a list of examples of the kinds of bugs we're most interested in for the IBC Golang repository.
-Please refer to the corresponding repositories for vulnerabilities on the [LBM SDK](https://github.com/line/lbm-sdk/blob/main/SECURITY.md) and [Ostracon](https://github.com/line/ostracon/blob/main/SECURITY.md) repositories.
+Please refer to the corresponding repositories for vulnerabilities on the [Finschia SDK](https://github.com/Finschia/finschia-sdk/blob/main/SECURITY.md) and [Ostracon](https://github.com/Finschia/ostracon/blob/main/SECURITY.md) repositories.

 ### IBC Core